 3D Printing FibreTuff biocompatible filaments can produce bone like skull caps for functional models used by medical centers and physicians.

-3D printed Biofabricated parts manufactured with a FibreTuff medical grade composition and collagen show compatibility and adhesion.
-The prototype symmetrical micropore structure helps to create bone like implants.
+3D Printing Bio fabricated parts manufactured with a FibreTuff medical grade biocompatible filaments showed collagen adhesion.
+The prototype symmetrical micropore structure helps to create bone like biocompatible implants.

 Bone gets brittle after being removed from body.
-Body fluids promote better elasticity as well as impact, FibreTuff is hydrophilic and reacts to moisture very similar.
-Other 3D printed medical biomaterials like PLA will absorb and store moisture until the composition breaks down.
-FibreTuff will absorb moisture to a point and promote less brittleness and improve impact.
-Picture is a calcaneus bone FDM print made with FibreTuff I and a photo of 1st day soaking in water .
+Body fluids promote better elasticity as well as impact, FibreTuff biocompatible filaments and powders are hydrophilic and reacts to moisture very similar to bone.
+Other 3D printing medical biomaterials like PLA will absorb and store moisture until the composition breaks down.
+FibreTuff biocompatible materials will absorb moisture to a point and promote less brittleness and improve impact.

-These spinal spacers made with FibreTuff medical grade filament are seen under CT Scan with vitamin E capsule.
-These 3D printed parts were positioned on top of a jug of water to help resemble body fluids.
-The images have radiopacity where to bone bringing can be identified.
-Bone will be brighter than the objects made by FibreTuff.
+These spinal spacers made with FibreTuff medical grade biocompatible filaments are seen under CT Scan with vitamin E capsule.
+The spacers were positioned on top of a jug of water to help resemble body fluids.
+The radiographic images will identify bone bridging.
+Bone will be brighter than the 3D printing objects made with FibreTuff.